Otto Königsberger: Career

+He stayed in contact with his cousins and developed their shared interests in the Peace Movement, notably Lewis Elton, Andrew Ehrenberg, Gustav Born, Ralph Elliott, Wolf Tillmann, Otto Ehrenberg, Raphael Rosenzweig, and also Victor Ehrenberg and Eugen Rosenstock-Huessy.

 Awards and legacy

 In 1989, Königsberger was one of the first recipients of the UN Habitat Scroll of Honour, the most prestigious award given by the United Nations in recognition of work carried out in the field of human settlements development.
 The same year, University College London established the Otto Koenigsberger Scholarship to enable young professionals from developing countries to study urban planning in the UK.